Inside the Latest Works by Global Architecture Studios From Concept to Completion

 • Potential BMS integration (run-time data, fault notifications, leak detection).

-Manufacturers increasingly publish architect-oriented guidance for these decisions.
-For example, FontanaShowers maintains architect and designer FAQs on specifying shower systems and touchless controls for hospitality projects, which highlight compatibility with BIM workflows and documentation of certifications and installation constraints.
+Manufacturers publish guidance at an increasing rate that is oriented to the architects making these decisions.
+For example, FontanaShowers maintains architect and designer FAQs on specifying shower systems and touchless controls for hospitality projects, highlighting compatibility with BIM workflows and documentation of certifications and installation constraints.

 These resources can be referenced during schematic design to ensure that provisional fixture selections are realistic from an installation and maintenance standpoint.